Antetokounmpo lifts Bucks to 109-105 OT victory over 76ers

 Bucks: Improved to 11-9 on the road. … DiVincenzo played his college ball at nearby Villanova.

-76ers: Embiid, who watched from the bench in an orange hoodie and slippers, is expected to miss at least another week. … Philly fell to 18-4 at home. … Coach Doc Rivers offered words of support to former 76ers center Shawn Bradley, who was paralyzed in a bicycle accident in January.
+76ers: Embiid, who watched from the bench in an orange hoodie and slippers, is expected to miss at least another week. … Philly fell to 18-4 at home. … Rivers offered words of support to former 76ers center Shawn Bradley, who was paralyzed in a bicycle accident in January.
 “Really saddened by it,” Rivers said.
 “Just sending as much positivity to him and his family as we can.” … Seth Curry sprained his left ankle while driving to the basket with 7:23 left in the fourth.
 He hobbled to the locker room and didn’t return.

 UP NEXT